 The required and suggested readings for Yale courses are typically placed on course reserve.
 These may take two forms.

-In Classes*v2 you will find a "course reserves" link on the left.
+In Canvas, you will find a "course reserves" link on the left.
 Click this link to see reserve materials.
 You may click on the tags above the list to filter results by relevant week or subject.

 Print reserves are generally shelved separately from the rest of the books in the library.
 Some reserve materials at Bass are shelved with the general collection.
 Ask at the circulation desk in the individual library for their location.